bogdando/packer-atlas-example/README.md

-* For the docker provider, a networking is [not implemented](https://github.com/mitchellh/vagrant/issues/6667) and there is no [docker-exec privisioner](https://github.com/mitchellh/vagrant/issues/4179) to replace the SSH-based one.
+* For the docker provider, a networking is [not implemented](https://github.com/mitchellh/vagrant/issues/6667) and there is no [docker-exec privisioner](https://github.com/mitchellh/vagrant/issues/4179) to replace the ssh-based one.
 So I put ugly workarounds all around to make things working more or less.

 * Use ``docker rm -f -v`` if ``vagrant destroy`` fails to teardown things.

 * if ``vagrant ssh n1`` fails, use the command
   ```
-  docker exec -it n1 bash``
+  docker exec -it n1 bash
   ```

 * The ``vagrant up`` may through en error about a bad ssh exit code.
 Just